US Courts Systems

 Headed by the US Supreme Court, the Federal Court System is the Judicial Branch of the US Government and is comprised of 9 different types of courts, 94 districts and 12 regional circuits plus several supporting agencies.
 For more Federal Court specific information, see our page relating to the Federal Judicial Branch.

 It's important to remember that no two State Court Systems are exactly alike.
 Most are comprised of 3 main types of court: trial, intermediate appellate and the highest state court.
 Because each state's court system is designed by their respective states, this basic structure might not apply to all 50 and the territories.
-For more specific information on the structure of individual state court systems, please see that's state's court pages here on allfreerecords.com, or the PDF to the left.
+For more specific information on the structure of individual state court systems, please see the court page under that specific state.

 As stated above, there are 3 main types of state courts: trial, intermediate appellate and the highest state court.
 In this context, 'trial court' refers to the fact that it would be the first court to hear a specific case, whether criminal or civil.
 The intermediate appellate type court would be the second court to hear the case, and would generally only consider whether the law was upheld by the first judgment and whether the laws were followed in the pursuit of it (evidence protocols, warrants, just cause, etc).
 The state's highest courts (aka the court of last resort) are generally reserved as a final venue for appeals as well as the first court for matters regarding the state constitution, matters effecting the entire state or state bodies, elections and so forth.
 Cases can move from the state system into the federal system if there are grounds for it.